Upcoming Xbox One games for 2023

 Developer: Pocketpair

-Described by Jeff Keighley as "like Pokemon with guns", Palworld is an upcoming monster collecting and fighting game coming to Xbox consoles and PC in 2024.
+Best described as "like Pokemon with guns", Palworld is an upcoming monster collecting and fighting game coming to Xbox Game Preview on Jan 19, 2024.
 If you've ever wondered what Blastoise would look like if he could carry a minigun on top of his built-in water jets, you're in for a lovely surprise.
-The 3D animations seen in the announcement trailer are definitely reminiscent of newer generation Pokemon titles, as is the celebratory arcade music underpinning it all.
-There's no confirmation yet whether it will be making a day-one debut on Game Pass, but we're crossing our fingers for this one.
+The 3D animations are definitely reminiscent of newer generation Pokemon titles, as is the celebratory arcade music underpinning it all.
+It looks pretty wild, and we can't wait to see more.

 Persona 3 Reload